TCLee-tech/Google-Challenge-Labs/Deploy and Manage Cloud Environments with Google Cloud/Deploy and Manage Cloud Environments with Google Cloud Challenge Lab.md

 :red_circle: :red_circle: **Solution for sub-task 1** :red_circle: :red_circle:

   - In the Cloud Console, select **navigation menu** > **Logging** > **Logs Explorer**.
-  - In **Resource**, select **BigQuery**, then click **Apply**.
-  - Now, click **Run query** button in the top right.
-  - Look for the entry that contains the word "severity: ERROR"
+  - In the filter box to "Search fields and values" under **Log fields** on the left of the screen, type **error** and select on the "Error" option displayed.
+  - Look at the list of log entries under "Query results".
-  - Click on the arrow on the left to expand the entry.
+  - To expand a log entry, click on the **>** arrow on the left.
-  - **Expand nested fields** to show the full JSON log entry, scroll down and have a look at the different fields.

 :red_circle: :red_circle: ================ :red_circle: :red_circle: